Peter-Potts/working-and-examples/README.md

-# working-and-examples
+# Working and Examples
-Combination of some code examples and working
+Combination of some code examples and working.